rossmacarthur/upon/SYNTAX.md

 You can also use this syntax to lookup a particular index of a list.
-For each of the expressions in the following code, first the field “users” is looked up and then a particular use is selected from the list by index.
+For each of the expressions in the following code, first the field “users” is looked up, then a particular user is selected from the list by index.
 Finally, the field “name” is looked up from the selected user.

 ```text